ECC-BFMC/Documentation/source/data/racetrack/roadmarkings.rst

 **Starting point**

 The starting point is made out of an incomplete rectangle, which is exactly the width of the vehicle (20cm) and ends 56 cm from the chessboard print.

 The chessboard print is made out of a 7x6 squares matrix, occupying the entire width of the lane (5cm square).

-The chessboard can be used for the automatic calibration of the camera.
+The chessboard can be used for the automatic calibration of the camera at the start.

 .. image:: ../../images/racetrack/Start.PNG
    :align: center